Q-1. What

 projects that are at advanced

-stages will undoubtedly go forward again, it’s now hard to imagine any
+stages will undoubtedly go forward again, it’s now hard to imagine many

 new deep-water projects getting approval by corporate boards (forget governments